MicrosoftDocs/dynamics-365-project-operations/articles/actuals/actuals-overview.md

 Actuals represent the reviewed and approved financial and schedule progress on a project.
 Actuals are created when time, expense, and material usage entries, journal entries, and invoices are approved.

 > [!IMPORTANT]
 > **Actuals shouldn't be created or edited directly in the system**.
 New actuals can be created using entry journals [Creating actuals using entry journals](create-confirm-entry-journals.md) and existing actuals can be edited using correction journals [Correct actuals using correct entries](create-confirm-correction-journals.md).
 Microsoft Dynamics 365 Project Operations prevents deleting actuals from the system.
 This restriction preserves the financial integrity and any integration with other financial and accounting systems.
-Reversing and replacing actuals to editing actuals at various points in the business process lifecycle of your projects is supported.
+Reversing, replacing and editing actuals at various points in the business process lifecycle of your projects is supported, through the use of entry and correction journals.

 ## Recording actuals based on project events